ManuCastrillonM/disney-api/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-Disney API is a restful and GraphQL API based on Disney characters.
-Using this API you can get information on Disney characters and movies.
+Disney API is a RESTful and GraphQL API based on Disney characters.
+Using this API you can get information on Disney characters.

 ## 💫 Getting started